 To understand and detect possible errors in programs manipulating memory, researchers have developed static analyses of various precision levels.
 Pointer analyses are efficient but too imprecise to prove even simple properties; shape analyses based on the abstract interpretation framework can be very precise, but the heap abstraction that constitutes their internal state can grow exponentially, which poses scalability problems in practice.
 In this work, we propose a new memory analysis by abstract interpretation that summarizes the heap by means of a type invariant, using physical types which express the byte-level layout of values in memory.
 We complement this summarizing abstraction with an independent, focusing abstraction which refines information about memory regions currently in use, allowing strong updates without introducing disjunctions; and a store buffer abstraction that allows temporary violation of typing invariants, further improving the precision of the analysis in presence of initialization code.
 We show that this combination of abstractions suffices to verify memory safety and non-trivial structural invariants in the presence of complex constructs such as type casts, pointer arithmetic and dynamic memory allocation.

-This work has been accepted for publishation at VMCAI 2022 [13].
+This work has been accepted for publishation at VMCAI 2022 [14].
+It is also part of the PhD thesis of Olivier Nicole [18].